Last Updated on July 5, 2023

 This was a long day and the drive was pretty boring through Nevada.
 We were driving through the desert, with nothing to see and it was hot.
 We crossed the Idaho border where finally everything became green.
 I love green.
 Mountains started to appear in the distance.
 We’ve decided to sleep at a FlyingJ truck stop.
 We had a good night, this was my first night at a truck stop.
 Since my RV is pretty small, we were able to park farther from the trucks in a normal parking spot.

 Brigi, my friend was pretty happy because she found great wifi, so she could get some job done.

 150 miles driven

-We’ve decided to go from South through the Grand Teton National park.
-We have crossed the Wyoming border and everything was simply beautiful.
-Green rolling hills, forests, lakes, rivers, waterfalls and mountains.
+We’ve decided to go from South through the Grand Teton National Park.
+We crossed the Wyoming border and everything was simply beautiful.
+Green rolling hills, forests, lakes, rivers, waterfalls, and mountains.
 The top of the mountains still had snow on them.
 We have stopped pretty often and followed the “touristy” sights.
-I found a small RV park by the south entrance of the Grand Teton park, called the Fireside Resort in Buffalo Valley.
+I found a small RV park by the south entrance of the Grand Teton Park, called the Fireside Resort in Buffalo Valley.
 It was a pretty basic park and it was a bit pricey but probably we paid for the location.
-We just spent the night and next day followed the road up North to the Yellowstone.
+We just spent the night and the next day followed the road up North to Yellowstone.

 170 miles driven